Trygve Slagsvold Vedum: 2022

 In early May, Vedum sparked controversy when he claimed that Norwegian families' economy generally was going up and could afford more.
 His claim was criticised by the opposition and economic experts and professors.
 Progress Party leader Sylvi Listhaug remarked that Norwegian families could generally afford less.
 Vedum remained firm of the calculation and denied that he or the Ministry of Finance had tried to "add make-up" to it.

 On 4 June, Vedum announced that he would tighten the tax rules regarding the use of private airplanes and properties.
-The burden of proof from the Tax Administration to the company in question and the owner; which would mean that one would need to show that i.e a private plane would be used for coming business and not for private use.
-Vedum said: "Yes, you can still have a helicopter, but you can not spend it on the company if you only use it privately.
-Then you have to pay for it yourself.
-If you want it, go right ahead".
+The burden of proof from the Tax Administration to the company in question and the owner; which would mean that one would need to show that i.e. a private plane would be used for coming business and not for private use.

 In August, Vedum stated that less petroleum money should be used in 2023.
 This came after SSB announced new numbers that showed that the prices had risen with 6,8% when it came to travelling, fuel, alcohol free beverages and food products.
-In response, he stated: "My main job is to create security.
-The war in Ukraine has caused unrest related to defence, preparedness and migrations of refugees.
-We have therefore made heavy priorities this year to secure this and strengthen our national preparedness and control.
-The second consequence is a great turmoil in prices.
-It creates insecurity.
-We have been able to solve previous crises by allocating more money".
-He also indicated that the government is currently working on the 2023 budget and that a security arrangement for electricity had made inflation smaller in Norway then in Denmark.

 On 27 August, Vedum announced that an electricity safety scheme would continue to be in place beyond March 2023, and that it would be the government's recommendation to the Storting.
 He stated: "When we adopted the safety scheme last autumn, the analyzes indicated that prices could normalize this summer.
 There is nothing to indicate that this will happen.
 Therefore, people can feel secure that we will have an safety scheme as long as we have these extraordinary times that we now have".